 26. Always fight for what you think is RIGHT

 I’ve always said that you don’t have to be a minority to feel the weight of discrimination.
 You don’t have to be the victim of something to agree that what is happening is not RIGHT.
 You have a voice and I truly believe it is your duty to use it.
 There is a lot of unjust in our world today.
 If we all stood up and vocalized how we felt even when it doesn’t personally effect us, the world would be a much better place.
 MLK Jr. , one of my favorite’s of all time once said, “The time is always right to do what is right”.
-This is something I hold near and dear to my fault.
+This is something I hold near and dear to my heart.
 And something I hope that everybody grasps on to as they get older and wiser

 27. Trust your gut… your intuition is usually right